tgvaughan/feast/README.md

 </alignment>
 ```

-Currently, only strict clocks are supported (i.e. there is not branchModel input).
+Currently, only strict clocks are supported (i.e. there is no branchRateModel
+input).

 Easy state simulation
 ---------------------